8 Healthy Ninja Creami Recipes My Family Loves.

 Coconut milk or cream can also be used, but I created a separate collection if you are looking for Dairy-Free Ice cream made with the Ninja Creami ice cream machine.
 Check them out here.
 Dairy Free Ninja Creami Recipes.

-I tend not to use unsweetened almond milk or any almond milk as I find it makes the ice cream doens’t turn out very creamy and taste rather “diety” which is not what I am trying to achieve for these recipes.
+I tend not to use almond milk as I find it makes the ice cream not turn out very creamy and taste rather “diety” which is not what I am trying to achieve for these recipes.

 One tablespoon of cream cheese helps: